 Plastic Pollution – What are the Facts?

-In September this year the Guardian released a groundbreaking report on the extent of plastic pollution in rivers, groundwater, oceans and even in air.
+In September this year, the Guardian released a groundbreaking report on the extent of plastic pollution in rivers, groundwater, oceans and even in the air.

 According to the Guardian report, 83% of samples of drinking water from around the world were found to contain small particles of plastic (microplastics), with the highest contamination rate in the US, followed by Lebanon and India.
 European nations including the UK, Germany and France had the lowest contamination rate, but this was still scarily high at 72%.

 There has been more research done on human consumption of microplastics through eating seafood.
 In the UK, microplastics are found in a third of all fish caught in UK waters.